uk0527/MDC_MENU/README.md

  Data Source

-The data used for this dashboard is from the Kaggle dataset: “Nutrition Facts for McDonald’s Menu”.
+The data used for this dashboard is from the Kaggle dataset
-Kaggle

  Tools Used